 It’s good to try and find something that’s easy to carry, has a decent number of compartments ( but not too many!), and can be zipped or even locked if necessary.

 - It has a zip closure

-- it’s made of waterproof nylon so is ok for the beach and boats
+- it’s made of waterproof nylon so it’s great for the beach and boats

-- the back has a removable tab to attach to a suitcase handle
+- the back has a strong tab to attach to a suitcase handle

 I spent a lot of time looking at suitcases a few years ago after my trusty soft-cover Samsonite not only got saturated in the rain at an airport in Sri Lanka but the zips were also opened on a flight back from Singapore.